0xJuancito/polytonal/README.md

 ## Known Issues

 ℹ️ Sometimes Covalent is down for NFTs or Tokens responses with an error message: `Failed to connect to upstream third-party service`.
 When that happens, NFTs or Token won't be able to show on their respective sections.
+🖥 Desktop version is only available for the moment

 ## Getting Started